 Hauling your backpack around the world and in the midst of the unknown gives you a sense of freedom.
-For sure backpacking is a way to connect intensely with people, different cultures, and new environments.
+For sure backpacking is a way to connect intensely with people, different cultures, and new outdoor settings.
 Stepping out of your comfort zone might not be easy at the beginning but it eventually rewards you with a sense of gratitude, openness, and self-acceptance.
 You learn to plan, stay organized and live in the moment, but you also learn how to develop your instinct.
 If you are ready to take this leap of faith then consider some of the important points below, before you start your backpacking trip:

 Things to consider before backpacking: